What is Deep Tissue Massage?

 Is Deep Tissue Massage Painful?

-Typically deep tissue massage is a relaxing and therapeutic experience, however when working over pockets of tension which are already sensitive, this can be tender to work over, however once the tension in the muscles has been released you will feel much better and the pain and discomfort you were previously experiencing should start to lift.
+Typically deep tissue massage is a relaxing and therapeutic experience, when working over pockets of tension which are already sensitive, this can be tender to work over.
+However once the tension in the muscles has been released you will feel much better and the pain and discomfort you were previously experiencing should start to lift.

-On occasion there may be some level of stiffness or pain after a deep tissue massage, however this usually doesn't last more than 24-48 hours.
+On occasion there may be some level of stiffness or pain after a deep tissue massage, but this usually doesn't last more than 24-48 hours.

 Benefits Deep Tissue Massage